 Failure rate.
 Since HDDs are mechanical, wear and tear is expected over time, but not all HDDs wear at the same rate.
 Some models are prone to fail within 12 months while others have average lifespans exceeding six years.
 It’s your responsibility to research this on a per-model basis prior to making a purchase.

 On the whole, according to StorageReview, modern SDDs tend to last longer (average failure rate of 2.0 million hours) than modern HDDs (average failure rate of 1.5 million hours).
-However, for long-term disconnected storage used for backing up data, HDDs are far more reliable than SSDs.
+However, for long-term storage of data that stays disconnected for months or years, HDDs are far more durable than SSDs.

 4. Price and Cost of Hard Drives